Choosing the right paper can completely change your charcoal drawings—from muddy, hard-to-control shading to smooth, professional-looking results.

 What weight paper is best for charcoal?

-160 gsm minimum.
-Heavier for large or layered work.
+At least 160 gsm, heavier for large or layered work.

 Does charcoal ruin paper?

-Only if the paper is too thin or overly smooth.
+Only if the paper is too thin or too smooth.

 Pair your paper choice with the right studio setup for professional results.